Your Toolbox Resource List

 Use these links to purchase your home supply of the following products.

 Cascading folder for organization: Color code your child’s old homework and tests to make future studying easier.
-You may even include old notes from class that are cluttering up their notebooks and bookbags
+Include old notes from class that are cluttering up their notebooks and bookbags.
+This prevents the mess of crumpled up homework and tests filling your child’s book bag and making the process of opening it a nightmare!

 2. Non-visual timer for keeping your child focused: If you are not actually trying to make your child stick to a set time, but want to use time as the motivating factor in helping your child avoid distractions, this is the timer for you.
 You may stop the timer while your child is working and when you see them starting to lose focus, start the timer and show them that time is passing and they have to pay attention to their work so they can finish on time.